StefanZ8n/packer-ubuntults/README.md

 ## Gitlab-CI Build

+The Gitlab-CI build copies the resulting OVA to a SMB share for further usage.
 The following variables have to be set in the Gitlab UI

 | `SMB_PATH` | The UNC path to the SMB share where to put the resulting OVA file - the user running Gitlab-Runner must have write access |